 In the third episode, we are talking with Kelly Vero, the CTO at Aequaland, where we’ll dive into the metaverse world and how it’s disrupting education.

-Episode 3: The Metaverse revolution in education – with Kelly Vero
+The Metaverse revolution in education – with Kelly Vero

 During our conversation, Kelly told us about her road to becoming a successful entrepreneur, metaverse architect, and futurist with all the challenges that she faced on the way.
-We also discussed the circumstances that made her and her team create Aequaland, what they achieved so far, and most importantly, what are their plans for the company’s growth and expansion.
+We also discussed the circumstances that made her and her team create Aequaland, what they achieved so far, and most importantly, what their plans are for the company’s growth and expansion.
 Listen to the podcast to find out how kids all over the world will benefit from their platform!

 - Kelly’s professional journey